nlulic/slate-table/README.md

 ## Documentation

 `slate-table` is view-layer agnostic, so it doesn't ship with any predefined components.
-This means that you will have to implement your own components but it also gives you the freedom to shape the table experience that your domain editor needs.
+While this means that you'll need to create your own components, it also gives you the freedom to shape the table experience your domain editor needs.

-However, `slate-table` does make *some assumptions* about your schema:
+It is also important to note that `slate-table` makes *some assumptions* about your schema:

 1. **A required `type` property:** Make sure to specify a `type` property for *every* table block in your schema.
-2. **Cell children restriction:** Cells can only contain blocks of the  type "content".
+2. **Cell children restriction:** Cells ("th" & "td" block) can only contain blocks of the  type "content".
 Stick to this rule when organizing the content within your table.
 3. **Merge and split:** "th" & "td" blocks will receive  `rowSpan` and `colSpan` properties.
 Make sure to expect them in your components.

 > 💡 **You can refer to the [source code](https://github.com/nlulic/slate-table/blob/main/site/src/components/Editor.tsx#L34)** of the example implementation for further insights.